Sameness Entices, but Novelty Enchants in Fanfiction Online: Introduction

-A few experiments have supported this hypothesis in the case of words \cite{sluckin1980liking}, music \cite{hargreaves1984effects,askin2017makes}, films \cite{sreenivasan2013quantitative}, advertising \cite{mohanty2016visual}, and scientific publications \cite{uzzi2013atypical}, suggesting that, for example, songs with an optimal amount of differentiation are more likely to be on the top of the Billboard's Hot 100 charts, that movies balancing familiarity and novelty have the highest revenues, or that visual metaphors in ads work best when they have mild incongruity.
-In scientific publications, the highest-cited papers are argued to be grounded on mostly conventional, but partly novel combinations of previous works \cite{uzzi2013atypical}.
-However, much of these research deals with cultural products whose receptions are influenced by many factors: not just intrinsic factors such as content, style, subject, genre, or length, but also external ones such as price, advertisement, and media coverage.
-For example, a song's popularity is only partially determined by its quality \cite{salganik2006experimental}, and deliberately putting unpopular songs on the top chart can in fact popularize them \cite{salganik2008leading}.
-The complex interactions between consumers, cultural products and the market is therefore difficult to disentangle.
+A few experiments have supported this hypothesis in the case of words~\cite{sluckin1980liking}, music~\cite{hargreaves1984effects,askin2017makes}, films~\cite{sreenivasan2013quantitative}, advertising~\cite{mohanty2016visual}, and scientific publications~\cite{uzzi2013atypical}.
+These results suggest that, for example, songs with a non-zero, but non-extreme, level of differentiation are more likely to be on the top of the Billboard's Hot 100 charts, that movies balancing familiarity and novelty have higher revenues, or that visual metaphors in ads work best when they have mild incongruity.
+In scientific publications, the highest-cited papers are argued to be grounded on mostly conventional, but partly novel combinations of previous works~\cite{uzzi2013atypical}.